High school e-cigarette use has jumped nearly 80%. Now, the FDA wants new regulations

 On Wednesday, the NAACP released a statement in support of the FDA's then-anticipated plan to ban menthol cigarettes, saying that "the tobacco industry has successfully and intentionally marketed mentholated cigarettes to African Americans."

+In a statement Thursday, R.J.
+Reynolds, which manufactures the top-selling menthol cigarette in the US, denied that the evidence supports regulating menthols differently from other cigarettes.
+The company said it "will continue to engage with the FDA on its proposed plans" and asserted that regulating menthol cigarettes would "increase the illegal market, fueling more criminal activity."

+The company has fought previous similar efforts, contributing nearly $12 million against a San Francisco proposition to ban the sale of flavored tobacco products, which voters approved in June.

-Citing their popularity among African Americans and youth, National Urban League CEO and President Marc H. Morial urged the FDA "to move forward with urgency to implement this plan" in a statement Tuesday.
+Citing the popularity of menthol cigarettes among African-Americans and youth, National Urban League CEO and President Marc H. Morial urged the FDA "to move forward with urgency to implement this plan" in a statement Tuesday.

 "The destructive impact of menthol cigarettes on the African-American community is clear," Morial said.